MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### SQL Server 2019 support as DPM database

 DPM 2019 supports SQL server 2019 as DPM database.
-You can install SQL Server on a remote server, or on the DPM server.
+You can install SQL Server on a remote server or on the DPM server.
 The database must be installed and running before you install DPM.
 [Learn more](prepare-environment-for-dpm.md#sql-server-database).

 ## New features in DPM 2019 UR3